yoctoproject/poky/documentation/sdk-manual/appendix-obtain.rst

    This script is located in the top-level directory in which you installed the toolchain (e.g. ``poky_sdk``).

-   Following is an example based on the toolchain installed in the ":ref:`sdk-manual/appendix-obtain:locating pre-built sdk installers`" section::
+   Here is an example based on the toolchain installed in the ":ref:`sdk-manual/appendix-obtain:locating pre-built sdk installers`" section::

       $ source poky_sdk/environment-setup-core2-64-poky-linux